openkfw/TruBudget/docs/operation-administration/installation/create-new-network/bare-metal.md

 >>> Multichain stopped.
 Retry in 10 Seconds...
 ```

-After the node was approved by the master node, the `startup.log` should update to this:
+After the node was approved by the alpha node, the `startup.log` should update to this:

 ```bash
 >> MULTICHAIN_DIR/.multichain/multichain.conf rpcport=8000